- Religion and Philosophy»

 Fairy Trees: Oak

-Oak is a fairy tree that was used in ancient Pagan festivals specifically for the Winter Solstice.
+Oak is a fairy tree that was used in ancient Pagan festivals especially for the Winter Solstice.
 This fairy tree was traditionally used as the material for the Yule log and is still used today.
 Oak trees are still prominent in many countries and are quiet but strong trees.
-I've always had an affinity towards oak trees, and I've always used their acorns in magick and decorating.
-I also liked the idea that the oak tree is sacred to the Celtic Irish god Dagda.
-He was one of the Tuatha de dannaan, ancient Celtic gods who many people associate with the fairies (some believe they were fairies themselves).
+I've always had an affinity towards oaks and have used their acorns in magic and seasonal decorating.
+The oak tree is sacred to the Celtic Irish god Dagda.
+He was one of the Tuatha De Dannaan, ancient Celtic gods who many people associate with the fairies (some believe they were fairies themselves).

 Fairy Trees: Ash